Money and energy go hand-in-hand.

 Again, using me as an example, I used to loan people money or buy them things just because they asked or because I knew they wanted it.
 Was that a great use of my financial resources?
 No!
-But I couldn’t change the behavior until I understood the mindset that was behind it.
+I just thought of myself as generous.
+I couldn’t change the behavior until I understood the mindset that was behind it.

 Awareness changes everything.
 It allows you to discover how you’re responding, and then ask yourself: How can I respond in a way that supports how I want to show up in the world?